Advertisment

 For now, Rafah remains a symbol of the broader struggles facing the Gaza Strip—a narrow gateway to the outside world through which hope, supplies and diplomatic efforts flow.
 The international community's continued vigilance and involvement are crucial in ensuring that Rafah serves as a conduit for peace and humanitarian aid rather than a flashpoint for further conflict.

-Israel-Palestine conflict Gaza Rafah
+Gaza Israel-Palestine conflict Rafah